 Note: clear span is generally in the multiple of 4.5m.

-There are several types of foundation depending upon the soil bearing capacity, shoulder width, cess level broadly classified as…
+There are several types of foundation used in railway construction depending upon the soil bearing capacity, shoulder width, cess level broadly classified as…

 In the next article, I would share in details about the statistical data for each type of foundation, terms values, and the ratio of cement: sand: concrete as well as quality checks done by the engineers for ensuring the fastest, economical, and safest travel to the passengers via rail.